gurbanigulati17/C-Calculator-Project/README.md

 Form1.cs is used for defining respective fuunctions Form1.cs[Design] for designing the GUI program.cs is tha main cs file for execution.

+Calculator[1]. exe is the exe extension windows app, one can download and view the working.